chadananda/ocean-site-content/README.md

-# ocean-site-content
+# Ocean site content

-Content from various online sources scraped for Ocean supplemental search
+Tool for extracting search text from various websites for inclusion in Ocean supplemental search